mrsonne/hubit/examples/wall/README.md

 The results can be retrived using the `get_results()` method on the `hubit` model instance and can then be saved to disk or otherwise persisted.

 ### `run_set_results.py`
-Results can be manually set on the model using the `set_results(results_data)` method on a `hubit` model instance.
+Results can be manually set on the model using the `set_results()` method on a `hubit` model instance.
 In subsequent queries `hubit` will then ommit re-calculating the results that have been set, thus bypassing the coresponding providers.
 The values that are manually set could represent some new measurements that you want to see the effect of when propagated in through the remaining components downstream of the component that is bypassed.
-The values could also represent persisted results that we want to augment without running the entire model again.
+The values could also represent persisted results that you want to augment with additional results or analyses without running the entire model again.

 ### `run_sweep.py`
 `hubit` can sweep over different values of the input attributes.
-The example shows the energy class and cost for different value of the insulation thickness and for different values of the insulation material.
+The example shows the energy class and cost for different value of the insulation thickness and for different values of the wall materials.

 For the example sweep the table below summarizes the results.